Preethigaagi: Production

-Ramu agreed to produce the film although he usually does not not produce any remake films.
+The film was launched at Nanditheertha temple at Bangalore.
+Ramu agreed to produce the film although he usually does not produce any remake films.
 In order to get tax exemption, the film was released ten years after the original film.

 Soundtrack

 S. A. Rajkumar composed the film's background score and music for its soundtrack.
-The track "Ennai Thalatta" from the Tamil version was reused as "Kanninalli".
-The track "Ee Preethi" was reused from composer's own Tamil track "Pirivondrai" from Piriyadha Varam Vendum (2001) while "Ananda" was reused from composer's another own Tamil track "Rosapoo" from Surya Vamsam.
+The track "Ennai Thalatta" from Kadhalukku Mariyadhai composed by Ilayaraja was reused as "Kanninalli".
+The track "Ananda" was reused from the composer's own Tamil track "Rosapoo" from Surya Vamsam while "Ee Preethi" was reused from the composer's another own Tamil track "Pirivondrai" from Piriyadha Varam Vendum (2001).
 The album consists of eight tracks.

 Reception

 A critic from Sify wrote that "Director S.Mahender has nothing new to offer story wise and could have stuck to village based films that he is famous for".
 A critic from Rediff.com wrote that "Preethigaagi is enjoyable for those who haven't seen the original".
+Chitraloka wrote "Though the film starts of slowly it generates pace midway.
+And from the sequences leading to the climax to the last scene, it is certainly the best part of the narration in the film.
+And the beauty of the film is though the film has a youthful love story, it has most of the character artists who have equal opportunities to perform.
+Therefore the film looks consistently good after the film gathers pace.
+Once the pressure builds up, then the film becomes the toast of the audience".